Please see below.

 California Human Development's (CHD) mission is to create paths and opportunities for people to pursue a better life.
-CHD serves 31 counties in Northern California and offers training and jobs, affordable housing, disability services, immigration and drug prevention.
+CHD serves thirty one counties in Northern California and offers training and jobs, affordable housing, disability and immigration services, and drug prevention.
 In San Joaquin County, CHD receives funding from the Department of Labor, La Cooperativa Campesina de California, the State of California and San Joaquin County agencies to provide assistance with occupational training.
 Also offered is job placement, referrals to community services, services to youth, and Immigration and Citizenship services.